anacarolinadev/nodejs_api/README.md

 # Build With

-Follow list with any frameworks and libs used in building of the application.
+Frameworks and libs to build the application:

 *   Body-parser
 *   Express